GStreamer/gstreamer/sdk-legal-information.md

 you would not violate any of them.
 But the inconvenient truth is that they do exist.

 Software patents are widely available in the USA.
-Despite they are formally prohibited in the European Union, they indeed are granted by the thousand by the European Patent Office, and also some national patent offices follow the same path.
+Even though they are formally prohibited in the European Union, they indeed are granted by the thousand by the European Patent Office, and also some national patent offices follow the same path.
 In other countries they are not